Q: What are the Primary Non-tax Estate Planning Considerations?

 • What persons and/or institutions should be named as trustees or co-trustees?

 • How should the trusteeship be configured?

 Q: Why is It Important to Decide Which Specific Assets Are to Pass to Each Beneficiary?

 Some assets cannot be divided, and others have value only in a particular beneficiary’s hands.
 For example, should stock in a closely held business be passed equally to three children when only one of them is very active in the business and the other two have successful careers apart from the business?
-You may want to specify in your will or trust that one child receive the stock and the others receive other assets.
+You may want to specify in your Will or Trust that one child receives the stock and the others receive other assets.
 Also, many assets, such as personal effects, may be better handled by simple written instructions or lists that you can personally maintain and change.

 Q: What Are the Obstacles to Creating a Smoothly Working, Carefully Coordinated Estate Plan in Families Composed of Second Marriages?

 With second marriages, estate planning can become very complex and emotional.
 Often one spouse, or both spouses, has been married multiple times and has children from one or more of the previous marriages as well as the current marriage.
 All of these relationships must be explored to determine what provision will be made for each class of heirs.
 Each spouse has individual decisions to make about his or her own children and grandchildren and about how and what he or she will leave to the other spouse.